Kingcom/armips/Readme.md

 ### Opening a generic file

 ```
-.open FileName,RamAddress
+.open FileName,Offset
-.open OldFileName,NewFileName,MemoryAddress
+.open OldFileName,NewFileName,Offset
 ```

 Opens the specified file for output.
 If two file names are specified, then the assembler will copy the file specified by the file name to the second path.
 If relative include is off, all paths are relative to the current working directory.
-Otherwise the path is relative to the including assembly file.
-MemoryAddress specifies the difference between the first byte of the file and its position in memory.
+Otherwise the path is relative to the including assembly file. `Offset` specifies the difference between the first byte of the file and its position in memory.
 So if file position 0x800 is at position 0x80010000 in memory, the header size is 0x80010000-0x800=0x8000F800.
-It can be changed later with the `.headersize` directive.
+It can be changed later with the [`.headersize`](#changing-the-header-size) directive.
 Only the changes specified by the assembly code will be inserted, the rest of the file remains untouched.

 ### Creating a new file

 ```
-.create FileName,MemoryAddress
+.create FileName,Offset
-.createfile FileName,MemoryAddress
+.createfile FileName,Offset
 ```

 Creates the specified file for output.
 If the file already exists, it will be overwritten.
 If relative include is off, all paths are relative to the current working directory.
-Otherwise the path is relative to the including assembly file.
-MemoryAddress specifies the difference between the first byte of the file and its position in memory.
+Otherwise the path is relative to the including assembly file. `Offset` specifies the difference between the first byte of the file and its position in memory.
 So if file position 0x800 is at position 0x80010000 in memory, the header size is 0x80010000-0x800=0x8000F800.
 It can be changed later with the [`.headersize`](#changing-the-header-size) directive.

 ### Closing a file